owntone/owntone-server/README_SMARTPL.md

 There are also some special date keywords:
 * "today", "yesterday", "last week", "last month", "last year"

-A valid date can also be made by appling an interval to a date.
+A valid date can also be made by applying an interval to a date.
 Intervals can be defined as "days", "weeks", "months", "years".
 As an example, a valid date might be:

 ```3 weeks before today``` or ```3 weeks ago```